intel-unesp-mcp/infieri2019-session2/README.md

 [KNL-SERVER]$ mpirun -prepend-rank -host localhost -n 4 ~/test_openmp : -host knl02 -n 4 ~/test_openmp
 ```

-The execution generates a lot of output.
+Because of the large amount of output we use the flag "-prepend-rank", which adds the MPI
+rank number in front of each output line.
 The default for the OpenMP
 library is to assume as many OpenMP threads as there are logical
 processors.
-For the next steps, explicit `OMP_NUM_THREADS` values
+For the next steps, explicit `OMP_NUM_THREADS` values will be set.
-(different on host and Intel Xeon Phi coprocessor) will be set.

 In the following test the default OpenMP affinity is checked.
 Please
 notice that the range of logical processors is always defined by the